Alison Pill: 2008–2014: Film roles and The Newsroom

 Pill had a major supporting role as campaign manager Anne Kronenberg in the 2008 film Milk.
 In 2009, she performed with Erin Hill & her Psychedelic Harp playing the Twilight Zone-inspired "Meredith Moon" and "The Real North Pole" sci-fi Christmas Harp.
 Pill was cast as April on In Treatment.
 In 2009 she replaced Elliot Page in a role in Jack & Diane but due to postponement of the project neither ended up in it by the time it ran in 2012.
-She later played Kim Pine in the movie Scott Pilgrim vs. the World, as well as in Scott Pilgrim vs. the Animation.
+Pill later played Kim Pine in the movie Scott Pilgrim vs. the World (2010) as well as in the short, Scott Pilgrim vs. the Animation.
 She portrayed Empress Maud in the miniseries The Pillars of the Earth.
-In theatre, Pill starred with Abigail Breslin in the Broadway revival of the William Gibson play The Miracle Worker (2010), David Rooney of Variety wrote, "Pill has demonstrated her skill at animating prickly contemporary women who can go from sullen vulnerability into bellicose attack mode in a flash.
-She's no less convincing as 20-year-old Boston-Irish Sullivan, hired in 1887 by the Keller family in Alabama to serve as governess to Helen, left deaf and blind by an illness in her infancy".

-The following year she acted in another Broadway revival, the John Guare play The House of Blue Leaves with Ben Stiller, Edie Falco, Jennifer Jason Leigh, and Thomas Sadoski.
+Pill starred with Abigail Breslin in the Broadway revival of the William Gibson play The Miracle Worker (2010), David Rooney of Variety wrote, "Pill has demonstrated her skill at animating prickly contemporary women who can go from sullen vulnerability into bellicose attack mode in a flash.
+She's no less convincing as 20-year-old Boston Irish Sullivan, hired in 1887 by the Keller family in Alabama to serve as governess to Helen, left deaf and blind by an illness in her infancy".
+In 2011, she acted in another Broadway revival, the John Guare play The House of Blue Leaves with Ben Stiller, Edie Falco, Jennifer Jason Leigh, and Thomas Sadoski.
 In the play she portrayed a kindly, partially deaf actress.
 She received positive reviews with Entertainment Weekly describing her as "delightfully daffy", and The Hollywood Reporter declaring, "Pill's funny-sad ethereal performance exposes the cultivated poise and glamour of Hollywood as another empty fantasy".
 She appeared in Woody Allen's acclaimed romantic comedy Midnight in Paris (2011) portraying Zelda Fitzgerald alongside Tom Hiddleston as F. Scott Fitzgerald.
-The following year she reunited with Allen playing Hayley in To Rome with Love (2012).
-She has starred in short films including Denise in 2012 with Chris Messina and Santa Baby; she sang and danced in Santa Baby.
-In 2016, she appeared in Cover Up by Satya Bhabha with Jason Ritter, to be released at the LA Shorts Fest, and Woman in Deep, where she played a woman who calls a suicide prevention hot line and is put on hold, directed by Janicza Bravo.
+In 2012, she reunited with Allen portraying Hayley in To Rome with Love (2012).
+She starred in short films including Denise in 2012 with Chris Messina and Santa Baby; she also sang and danced in Santa Baby.
+In 2016, she appeared in Cover Up by Satya Bhabha with Jason Ritter, to be released at the LA Shorts Fest, and Woman in Deep, playing a woman who calls a suicide prevention hot line and is put on hold, directed by Janicza Bravo.